How to Effectively Manage a SharePoint Migration without Disrupting Your Business

 By now you should have a good idea on how to run a migration with as little disruption to your business as possible.
 There is still one important factor that will accelerate the change management process: communication.
 Send notices, emails with dates and milestones coming up with the SharePoint migration.

-Benjamin Niaulin works as a SharePoint Geek at Sharegate, a Montreal-based software development firm specialized in Sharepoint migration.
+Benjamin Niaulin is a Head of Products at Sharegate, a Montreal-based software development firm specialized in Sharepoint migration.

 Passionate about SharePoint, Benjamin has been helping people around the globe reach their goals by simplifying SharePoint solutions.
 With his Microsoft Certified Trainer certification and over 5 years of Training and Speaking experience, he has acquired the skills needed to help everyone understand and use SharePoint.